 Bupropion Impurities and Bupropion

-Daicel Pharma synthesizes Bupropion impurities of exceptional quality, such as (3S,5R,6R)- Bupropion Impurity, 4-Chloro Bupropion Hydrochloride, Bromo Chloropropiophenone and so on.
+Daicel Pharma synthesizes Bupropion impurities of exceptional quality, such as (3S,5R,6R)- Bupropion Impurity, (3S,5S,6S)- Bupropion Impurity, 1-(3-chlorophenyl)-2-hydroxypropan-1-one, and so on.
 These impurities are crucial to assess the purity, reliability, and safety of Bupropion, an active pharmaceutical ingredient.
 Besides, Daicel Pharma provides custom synthesis of Bupropion impurities to meet clients’ demands for worldwide delivery.

 Bupropion [CAS: 34911-55-2] is an aminoketone antidepressant that treats depression and helps patients quit smoking.
 It belongs to a novel class of antidepressants that differs structurally from most first-generation tricyclics and second-generation SSRI antidepressants.
 It treats excessive daytime sleepiness (EDS) associated with narcolepsy.